swizzin/swizzin/README.md

 * ZNC (shouldn't really need any modification)

 ### This is my box.
 There are many like it, but this one is mine.
 Box is a great tool, but it didn't quite do everything I wanted it to.
-That's why I've rewritten it and added a few commands intended to make your life a bit easier.
+That's why I've upgraded it and added a few commands intended to make your life a bit easier.

 Box functions: